 - Run a humidifier (this might benefit your skin as well!).

-• Purchase a humidity controller, which can humidify or dehumidify depending on your needs.
+- Purchase an environmental controller, which can humidify or dehumidify depending on your needs.

 Indoor gardens benefit from a good planting medium — soil found outside is not appropriate, since it’s often too heavy and may contain weed seeds and insect pests.
 Instead look for a mix that is specific to indoor plants.
 A good growing media should remain loose and drain well, yet contain enough organic matter to hold nutrients and moisture.